 The term mental health, like physical health, encompasses a multitude of illnesses and conditions.
-When first facing mental health challenges, whether you yourself or a friend or relative are affected, it can feel very overwhelming; both understanding the conditions, and what support is available.
+When first facing mental health challenges, it can feel very overwhelming; both understanding the conditions, and what support is available.

 Understanding mental health